R E S T O R A T I O N

 Volunteer group Earth Learning has been collecting a selection of affected species and propagating them under license as part of a Saving Our Species initiative.
 The plants are direct clones of parents in the wild.
 The idea is to preserve a genetic representation of these iconic species, some with restricted range, which are barely hanging on in the wild.

-Earth Learning Australia is NSW National Parks licenced to collect Rhodamnia rubescens (Scrub Turpentine) and Rhodomyrtus psidoides (the Native Guava).
+Earth Learning member botanical specialists have closely cooperated with NSW National Parks under licence to collect Rhodamnia rubescens (Scrub Turpentine) and Rhodomyrtus psidoides (the Native Guava).
 Once regarded as common, these species are now listed as Critically Endangered in the wild due to Myrtle Rust, which is wind blown, and reaching all lowland and highland areas of the Tweed/ Border Ranges, reducing the plant's ability to flower, fruit and reproduce.

 Links to pages and PDFs are in "Further Information" below.